 Choosing a Date

 Remember, your retirement effective date is the first day of the month following the month in which you've met all the eligibility requirements and you've terminated employment.
-The date you terminate your employment is your choice-it can be any time in the year, and any day of the month.
+The date you terminate your employment is your choice.

-Note: If you elect one of the equated plan options, your pension will be reduced at age 62 regardless of when you actually begin receiving your social security and regardless of how much it actually is.
-Remember, your age 62 pension reduction is based on the social security estimate you provide to ORS when you apply for your pension.
+Note: If you elect one of the equated plan options, your pension will be reduced at age 62 regardless of when you begin receiving your Social Security and regardless of how much it is.
+Remember, your age 62 pension reduction is based on the Social Security estimate you provide to ORS when you apply for your pension.

 Before choosing a date, it would be wise to think about how you plan to use your savings and investments.
 If you're in the Defined Contribution (DC) retirement plan or have the Personal Healthcare Fund, Voya Financial® can give you payout options and tax information.
 You might also wish to consult a financial advisor who can help you gauge how long your savings might last into your golden years, and maybe even tell you how to minimize taxes and make your money go further.

-For more information about the State of Michigan 401(k) and 457 Plans, go to http://stateofmi.voyaplans.com.
+Learn more about the State of Michigan 401(k) and 457 plans.

 If you're thinking about retiring before age 60 and you're debating whether to take the permanent reduction of the early reduced pension or defer your retirement until age 60 to get your full pension, consider the insurance ramifications.
 If you opt for an early reduced pension, your insurances can begin immediately.
 As a deferred member you (and your dependents) will not be eligible for the health, prescription drug, dental, and vision insurance until you apply at age 60.

 If you take a deferred retirement, it could reduce the amount of or eliminate your eligibility for an insurance premium subsidy.
-Click here for details about the effects on your insurance subsidy.
+See details about the effects on your insurance subsidy.

 If you divorce while you're an active or deferred member, the court may order that a portion of your pension be paid to an alternate payee such as your former spouse or dependent child.
 The order (known as an eligible domestic relations order, or EDRO) must be on file with ORS before your retirement effective date.
-You can download a fillable Eligible Domestic Relations Orders: Background and Instructions (R0911X).
-This publication will help you create an accurate and complete EDRO that can be administered under the retirement statute.
+You can download a fillable Eligible Domestic Relations Order (EDRO) (R0259C) along with the Eligible Domestic Relations Orders: Background and Instructions (R0911X).
+These publication will help you create an accurate and complete EDRO that can be administered under the retirement statute.
 It is the preferred document to file with ORS.